yakuhzi/CodeGen/docs/nearest_neighbor_mt.md

 |     Overall    |    65,77    |        43,67        |         26,83        |          44,77          |

 ### Vanilla kNN-MT Results (Restricted)
-Results of the vanilla kNN-MT approach, but restricting it in a way that the datastores are only queried in cases where the generated functions of TransCoder-ST do not compile in the first place.
+Results of the vanilla kNN-MT approach, but restricting it in a way that the datastores are only queried in cases where the generated functions of TransCoder-ST do not compile in the first place (`knnmt_restricted` is set to true).

+Hyperparameters used for the restricted vanilla kNN-MT experiments (defined [here](../codegen_sources/model/train.py)):

+- `knnmt_temperature`: 10
+- `knnmt_tc_temperature`: 5
+- `knnmt_lambda`: 0.5
+- `knnmt_k`: 8
+- `knnmt_restricted`: true

 | Task           | Original CA | kNN-MT<sub>PC</sub> | Fixed | kNN-MT<sub>VAL</sub> | Fixed | kNN-MT<sub>PC+VAL</sub> | Fixed |
 |----------------|:-----------:|:-------------------:|:-----:|:--------------------:|:-----:|:-----------------------:|:-----:|